pkZukan/gftool/README.md

 On initial boot it will ask for your romfs path, once specified the tool will load.

 ## Supplemental Hashes
-Placing a file named trinity_hashes.txt in the root directory of TrinityLoader enables the loading of supplemental hashes that may not exist in the current GFPAKHashCache.bin.
+Placing a file named trinity_paths.txt in the root directory of TrinityLoader enables the loading of supplemental hashes that may not exist in the current GFPAKHashCache.bin.

 trinity_paths.txt formatting is as follows:
 - One file path per line.